Weak separation in mixture models and implications for principal stratification: Introduction

-Although the technical discussion focuses narrowly on finite mixtures, our motivation remains the broader question of inference for causal effects within principal strata.
+Finally, although the technical discussion focuses narrowly on finite mixtures, our motivation remains the broader question of inference for causal effects within principal strata.
 To date, only a handful of papers have directly addressed the finite sample properties of mixtures for causal inference.~\citet{Griffin:2008bc} conduct extensive simulations and conclude that principal stratification models are generally impractical in social science settings.~\citet{Mattei:2013fb} caution that univariate mixture models often yield poor results and suggest jointly estimating effects for multiple outcomes, such as by assuming multivariate Normality.~\citet{Mercatanti:2013jm} proposes an approach for inference with a multimodal likelihood in the principal stratification setting. \citet{Frumento:2016tk} explore methods for quantifying uncertainty in principal stratification problems when the likelihood is non-ellipsoidal.
-See also~\citet{zhang2008evaluating},~\citet{Richardson:2011wy}, and~\citet{Frumento:2012gz}.
-Following~\citet{Mattei:2013fb}, we illustrate the key concepts through the evaluation of JOBS II, a job training program that has served as a popular example in the causal inference literature~\citep[see, for example,][]{vinokur1995impact, Jo:2009hx}.
+See also~\citet{Chung:2004di},~\citet{zhang2008evaluating},~\citet{Richardson:2011wy}, and~\citet{Frumento:2012gz}.